Ricky proud to celebrate Ipswich’s fantastic achievements

 "It's all right when you're out there playing.
 It's just after the game.''

-Last night's planned training session was called off due to the storm and unavailability of some of the players.
-However, Bird is keen to reunite with some former Jets players when the team has a run on Thursday night.
+The Tuesday night planned training session was called off due to the storm and unavailability of some of the players.
+However, Bird reunited with some former Jets players when the team had a run on Thursday night.

+The Indigenous and Ipswich All Stars teams also enjoyed last night's gala dinner at the North Ipswich Corporate Centre where they signed their jerseys to be auctioned.

 "Especially in the Ipswich region, over the years there's been a lot of great players that have come through in the local comp as well as in the Jets teams,'' he said.